By Eric Bright

 Here comes the fun part.
 Karl Popper never had a high regard for Hegel in general and the Hegelian style in particular.
 In one of the most hilarious paragraphs in philosophy literature, he wrote:

 You can easily find more examples of poor styles, pretensions forms, and empty single statements that run for one or more pages non-stop.
-Hegel’s works is a good place to start from for hours of good laughter, but certainly he is not the only one.
-Here is Nietzsche’s opinion on this matter:
+Hegel’s works is a good place to start from for hours of good laughs, but certainly

 And if you think this is not bad enough, he has more for you in Beyond Good And Evil, Part II, Aphorism # 27: